All About PrEP

 How do I get PrEP?

-- PrEP requires regular follow up visits to your medical provider every 3 months, which include STI Tests and kidney function test
+- PrEP requires regular follow up visits to your medical provider every 3 months, which includes regular labs to track kidney function and STI screenings

 How do I pay for PrEP?

 Any medical questions or concerns should always be addressed with a physician.
-However, if you wish to discuss basic PrEP information, our Prevention Team is knowledgeable and can answer most questions.
-Please contact 402-552-9260.
+However, if you wish to discuss basic PrEP information, our PrEP clinic staff are knowledgeable and can answer most questions.
+Please contact 402-552-9260 X109.